 - A celebration event may be planned and a final exchange and goodbye.

-Local Linking programmes in Bolton, Birmingham, Blackburn with Darwin, Bradford, Buckinghamshire, Burnley, Calderdale, Derby, Kent, Kirklees, London, Luton, Manchester, Oldham, Pendle, Rochdale, Rotherham, Sheffield, Stockport, and Waltham Forest are recruiting schools.
+Local Linking programmes in Bolton, Birmingham, Blackburn with Darwen, Bradford, Buckinghamshire, Burnley, Calderdale, Derby, Kent, Kirklees, London, Luton, Manchester, Oldham, Pendle, Rochdale, Rotherham, Sheffield, Stockport, and Waltham Forest are recruiting schools.

 Please contact us if your school is interested in joining one of these local linking projects.
 We can put you in contact with the local facilitator.